Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Full Results

-\paragraph{Setting differences.} TTGS operates in a \emph{more constrained} setting than both GAS and CompDiffuser: we perform no additional training and use only the offline pretraining dataset along with the pretrained goal-conditioned value function and frozen policy of each base learner.
-By contrast, GAS trains a Temporal Distance Representation (TDR) and leverages it to train a low-level controller with subgoal supervision, while CompDiffuser trains a diffusion model to synthesize long-horizon trajectories.
-These differences mean TTGS adds purely test-time computation, whereas GAS and CD introduce extra learned components, while also requiring planning at test time.
+\paragraph{Setting differences.} TTGS operates in a \emph{strictly more constrained} setting than both GAS and CompDiffuser: we require \emph{no additional training, no generative models, and no online interaction} on top of the base learner.
+We use only the offline pretraining dataset together with the pretrained goal-conditioned value function and frozen policy of each base learner.
+By contrast, GAS trains a Temporal Distance Representation (TDR) and uses it to train a low-level controller with subgoal supervision, and CompDiffuser trains a diffusion model to synthesize long-horizon trajectories.
+To the best of our knowledge, TTGS is the first method that operates purely offline and at test time in the offline GCRL setting, so no direct test-time-only baseline currently exists in this category.
+Despite operating under stricter constraints, TTGS achieves performance broadly comparable to GAS and CompDiffuser on the long-horizon locomotion tasks reported in \autoref{tab:env_multi_agent_rowwise}.

-\paragraph{Findings.} Despite requiring no additional training, TTGS consistently improves the performance of competent base learners and, on several long-horizon tasks—especially in \texttt{pointmaze} and \texttt{humanoidmaze}, outperforms more complex planning baselines that rely on extra training.
+\paragraph{Findings.} Despite requiring no additional training, TTGS improves the performance of the base learners in the vast majority of cases.
+On several hardest tasks (\texttt{humanoidmaze-giant-navigate-v0}, \texttt{humanoidmaze-giant-stitch-v0}, \texttt{visual-antmaze-large-explore-v0}) OTA+TTGS outperforms more complex planning baselines that rely on extra training.
 These gains support our central claim: simple metric-guided test-time planning can unlock long-horizon competence already latent in value-based GCRL agents.

-\paragraph{Reproduction details and caveats.} GAS paper reports only \texttt{antmaze} results, so we ran the authors’ official implementation for all domains, using their \texttt{antmaze} hyperparameters, over 8 random seeds.
-CompDiffuser results are taken directly from \citet{Luo2025CompDiffuser}.